-Ardmore, PA Director since 1992

-Nicholas DeBenedictis .............
-Mr. DeBenedictis has served as Chairman of the Company since May 20, 1993.
+Nicholas DeBenedictis Ardmore, PA Director since 1992 Mr. DeBenedictis has served as Chairman of the Company since May 20, 1993.
 Mr. DeBenedictis also continues to serve as the Company's Chief Executive Officer and President, the positions he has held since joining the Company in July 1992.
-He also serves as Chairman and Chief Executive Officer of the Company's principal subsidiary, Philadelphia Suburban Water Company.
+He also serves as Chairman and Chief Executive Officer of the Company's principal subsidiaries, Philadelphia Suburban Water Company and Consumers Water Company.
 Between April 1989 and June 1992, he served as Senior Vice President for Corporate Affairs of PECO Energy Company.
-From December 1986 to April 1989, he served as President of the Greater Philadelphia Chamber of Commerce and from 1983 to 1986 he served as the Secretary of the Pennsylvania Department of Environmental Resources.
-Mr. DeBenedictis is a director of Provident Mutual Life Insurance Company, P.H.
-Glatfelter Company and Met-Pro Corporation and a member of the Board of Trustees of Drexel University.
-Age: 53.
+From December 1986 to April 1989, he served as President of the Greater April 1989, he served as President of the Greater Philadelphia Chamber of Commerce and from 1983 to 1986 he served as the Secretary of the Pennsylvania Department of Environmental Resources.
+Mr. DeBenedictis is a director of Provident Mutual Life Insurance Company, PNC (East) Advisory Board, P.H.
+Glatfelter Company and Met-Pro Corporation.
+He also serves on the Board of Directors for the Greater

+Philadelphia Chamber of Commerce, the Pennsylvania Business Roundtable and is a member of the Board of Trustees of Drexel University.
+Age: 54.